-End-of-school celebrations?
-It’s a great time to give the gift of education!
+Now is the perfect time to give the gift of education!
 When you contribute to a child’s 529 college savings plan, you’re opening the door to education opportunity that lasts a lifetime.
 With Vermont’s state-sponsored plan, you can open an account with as little as $25 or give any amount as a gift.
 Grandparents, family and friends can give, too!

 Get a Vermont income tax credit.
 The Vermont Higher Education Investment Plan is the only savings program that qualifies for a 10% Vermont income tax credit on annual contributions or rollovers for college or training.
 Gifts made by others into a VHEIP account may also qualify.
+It is the responsibility of the account owner and any contributor to VHEIP to maintain records necessary to respond to any questions from the Internal Revenue Service or the Vermont Department of Taxes related to contributions.

 Choose from three ways to give (Click the tabs below for instructions):